Overview

 My research and teaching areas of interest include: children and young people with social, emotional and mental health needs; alternative provision and inclusion; trauma and attachment; challenging behaviour linked to childhood adversity; critical incident stress management; dynamic assessment and mediated learning environments; group dynamics; widening participation in education; personal construct psychology and learner self-efficacy.

-I supervise Doctoral research projects on the Doctorate in Educational, Child and Community Psychology.
+I only supervise doctoral research projects for students registered on the Doctorate in Educational, Child and Community Psychology.

 Research projects

-I was involved in a COVID-19 rapid response research project with the Social Mobility Centre at Exeter University in April-July 2020: The Educational Impact of School Closure.
+I was involved in a rapid response research project with the University of Exeter Social Mobility Centre in April-July 2020 which resulted in a research report and written evdience to the select committee education enquiry focused on the impact of COVID-19 on education and children's services: The Educational Impact of School Closure.

 Publications